 If convicted of an open container violation in a national park, the maximum sentence you face is six months in jail and a $5,000 fine.
 The magistrate judge can also require you to serve up to five years of federal probation.
 Depending on the case, the terms of probation may include mandatory community service or the installation of an ignition interlock device on your vehicle.

 So if you are charged with an open container violation or DWI while inside a national park, you need to take the matter seriously.
-A qualified Houston DWI defense attorney can review your case and advise you of the appropriate steps to take next.
-Contact the Law Offices of Tad Nelson & Associates today if you need immediate assistance in Houston, Galveston or League City.
+A qualified Houston DWI defense attorney like Tad Nelson can review your case and advise you of the appropriate steps to take next.